sezzle/sezzle-magento2/README.md

 * Status as `Approved` means payment is successfully captured by `Sezzle`.
 * Status as `Authorized`, uncaptured means payment is authorized but yet not captured.

+## Troubleshooting/Debugging
+* There is logging enabled by `Sezzle` for tracing the `Sezzle` actions.
+* In case merchant is facing issues which is unknown to `Merchant Success` and `Support` team, they can ask for this logs and forward to the `Platform Integrations` team.
+* Name of the log should be like `sezzlepay.log`.Its always recommended to send the `system.log` and `exception.log` for better tracing of issues.